Suzanne Keen Dean of the College and Thomas H. Broadus Professor of English

 Poems in Agni, An Anniversary Collection of the Pawtucket Arts Council, The Anthology of New England Writers, Ararat, Chelsea, Clerestory, Colloquy, The Graham House Review, New and Selected: The Ohio Review Thirtieth Anniversary 1971-2001, Notus: New Writing,The Ohio Review, Quarterly West, Standing on the Verge: Emerging Poets and Artists (eds.
 Joseph Lease and Thomas Sayre Ellis), and Six Seasons Review (Bangladesh).

-“Intersectional Narratology: Queer, Feminist, Cognitive, and Affective Crossings.”
+“Intersectional Narratology in the Study of Narrative Empathy.”
 Narrative Theory Unbound: Queer and Feminist Interventions.
 Ed.
 Susan Lanser and Robyn Warhol.
-Theory and Interpretation of Narrative Series, Ohio State UP, forthcoming in spring 2015.
+Theory and Interpretation of Narrative Series, Ohio State UP, forthcoming in 2015.
+123-46.

 "Affective Trollope."
 Ashgate Research Companion to Trollope.
 Ed.
 Deborah Denenholz Morse, Margaret Marwick and Mark Turner.
 Ashgate, forthcoming in 2015.